It's a Long Story

-So you ate that edible, found out that THC can be present for up to a month, and you have a drug test coming up!
-This can cause some serious anxiety and you can't even turn to cannabis to help.
+So you ate that edible, found out that cannabis can be present for up to a month, and you have a drug test coming up!
+This can cause some serious anxiety and you can't even turn to your favorite plant to help.
 What do you do?

 The first step is to stop consuming cannabis immediately.
 The more time your body has to clear out THC the better and you definitely don't want to add fuel to the fire.
 Next, you want to start exercising which will allow your body to begin burning its fat stores and release the THC stored inside.
 Make sure to stay hydrated as well to keep the THC moving out of the body via urination.

 The final thing you want to do is make sure you are eating a healthy diet that is limited in sugar, sodium, and bad fats.
 These ingredients can slow your metabolism and cause you to store excess water and fat, the opposite of what you are looking for.
 Fruits, vegetables, nuts, seeds, fish, and lean meat should be your staples during this time.
 You can also try drinking more tea and coffee to help speed up your metabolism.

 Any amount of THC and its metabolites found in edibles and other cannabis products, in general, can remain in your system for up to six weeks if you are a heavy consumer.
 The slow rate that edibles release THC into the body can cause more of it to accumulate into fat tissue.
-There are several natural options consumers can utilize to help clear THC out of their system if someone eats an edible and they need to be drug tested.
+There are several natural options consumers can utilize to help clear the cannabinoid out of their system if someone eats an edible and they need to be drug tested.